DaniFoldi/ProtoGUI/README.md

       - server3
       - server4
     placeholdersTarget: true # default: false; if the placeholders should target the {target} or the {player}.
 NOTE: only works with requireOnlineTarget: true
+    openSound: # omit to play no sound
+      sound: entity_piglin_jealous # default: ENTITY_VILLAGER_NO; the sound to play when opening the gui NOTE: see link below for valid sounds
+      soundCategory: blocks # default: MASTER; the sound channel to play the sound on.
+NOTE: see link below for valid soundcatetories
+      volume: 0.6 # default: 1.0; the volume to play the sound at
+      pitch: 1.2 # default 1.0; the pitch to play the sound at
     items: # default: []; the items in the GUI
       '13': # the slot this item will be displayed in.
-NOTE: has to be a 'string', eg. '1'.
+NOTE: see below for advanced options.
+Has to be a 'string', eg. '1'.
 The first slot is indexed 0.
         type: 'cobblestone' # default: stone; the material of the item
         count: 10 # default: 1; the amount of the item
         name: '&5some item' # default: <item name>; the name of the item